How is Zeffy free?

 How to Organize a Chinese Auction in 8 Steps

-Think of an event where the suspense of a raffle meets the excitement of an auction — that's the magic of a tricky tray, Chinese auction, or penny social!
+Think of an event where the suspense of a raffle meets the excitement of an auction — that's the magic of a tricky tray, Chinese auction, Chinese raffle, or penny social!
 This unique blend offers nonprofits a fresh way to engage donors and boost revenue.

 Table of Contents